-Sumac has a very peculiar taste and tanginess which cannot be replicated by using anything else.
+Sumac has a very peculiar taste and tanginess that cannot be replicated using anything else.
 I highly suggest getting yourself a small bottle of this spice.
 It is not very expensive and is easily available these days.

 Yes, you can.
-This salad tastes best with red onions and that’s how it’s traditionally made too, but you can replace red onions with white or yellow onions.
-Yellow onions have a very strong and harsh taste, so you may soak them in cold water for 15 minutes before using them in the recipe.
+This salad tastes best with red onions, and that’s how it’s traditionally made, but you can replace red onions with white or yellow onions.
+Yellow onions have a robust and harsh taste, so you may soak them in cold water for 15 minutes before using them in the recipe.

-You can serve these sumac onions on the side with falafel, kebabs, grilled meat dishes, egg dishes, etc. You can even include it in mezze platters, or even serve it with hummus and pita bread.
+You can serve these sumac onions on the side with falafel, kebabs, grilled meat dishes, egg dishes, etc. You can include it in mezze platters or serve it with hummus and pita bread.

 Stuff them inside shawarma, wraps, sandwiches, or hamburgers.

-Add in some of your sumac onions to salads such as fattoush, to enhance the flavors and make your boring salads interesting.
+Add some sumac onions to salads, such as fattoush, to enhance the flavors and make your boring salads interesting.

-Keep this sumac marinated onions in the refrigerator for up to a week.
+Keep these sumac marinated onions in the refrigerator for up to a week.
 Their flavor will mellow down every day.